smartdevicelink/sdl_core_guides/docs/Feature Documentation/Encryption Setup/index.md

 ### INI file modifications

 - Copy client.key and client.cert into your SDL Core `build/bin` directory.
-Delete any existing key, crt, or pem files.
+Delete any existing key, cert/crt, or pem files.

 In your build/bin directory run:
 ```bash